- Competitive Analysis

 - Karen skips the consideration stage and purchases the new product based on her satisfaction with the previous one and her trust in the company – Email, Social media marketing, SEO

-Now that you know the stages and strategies for the new digital marketing funnel, it’s time to put it all into action.
-I recommend you start by creating an asset list.
-In your asset list, you should include all of your online marketing assets, including your landing pages (an easy way to do this is to run a crawl of your website with a tool like ScreamingFrog).
+Now that you know the stages and strategies for the new digital marketing funnel, it’s time to put it all into action with a content distribution plan.
+To start, create an asset list in Microsoft Excel (I’ve included a downloadable template for you below).
+In your asset list, you should include all of your online marketing assets, including your landing pages (an easy way to do this is to run a crawl of your website with a tool like ScreamingFrog), ad creatives, blog posts, case studies, white papers—anything that’s come out of your marketing department.

 Put them in an excel sheet, and next to each asset, put the stage in the buyer’s journey each asset best targets.
-If it can serve more than one stage, include both of them.
+If it can serve more than one stage include both of them.
 This will give you a good overview of where you lack content and resources.
+Here’s an example of what our asset list looks like for our blogs:

-After you’ve made your asset list and assigned a stage in the buyer’s journey and the best platforms to each one, you should start planning your execution.
-Using the tactics and advice above, you can create a cohesive plan that hits all the crucial points of the buyer’s journey and helps a user along.
+After you’ve made your asset list and distribution/editorial calendar you should start planning your execution.
+Using the tactics and advice above, you can create a cohesive plan that hits all the crucial points of the buyer’s journey and guides a user through to the purchase and loyalty stages.

 I get that this is a lot to take in and a lot to wrap your head around.
 However, if you master your conversion funnel, you’ll eliminate strategies that didn’t work and grow your bottom line.
 If you need some help with your particular funnel, contact us—we live for this stuff.